 But don’t think the Stable Shakers will stop there.
 Shows continue to challenge and shift, as the group can perform with countless combinations of featured guest musicians, from keyboardists, to vocalists as well as changing from quartet to trio and duo.
 Many shows feature several sets of multiple configurations, all different, and yet all complementary to each other.
 Their brand of improvisation is meant to be visceral and tactile: music for the people.

-The Stable Shakers have big plans moving forward into the Summer of 2018.
-They announced two complementary full length albums - one with Vocalist Brechyn Chace and one fully instrumental, with both exclusively featuring original works from Spencer Pheil.
-Both are yet to be titled, but will be released later this year.
+The Stable Shakers have big plans moving forward into 2019.
+Stable Shakers announced two complementary full length albums - one with Vocalist Brechyn Chace (Yet To Be Named) and one fully instrumental album titled “Thunder Smile” coming from Spencer Pheil and his instrumental project, but both exclusively featuring original works from Spencer Pheil.